 The College-Level Examination Program® (CLEP®) is a college board program that allows students to earn college credit by demonstrating their mastery of college-level material in introductory subjects.
 The College-Level Examination Program® provides students of any age with the opportunity to demonstrate college-level achievement through a program of exams in undergraduate college courses.
 CLEP exams do not relate to a specifically designed college-level courses taught in high school.
 CLEP exams test mastery of college-level materials acquired in a variety of ways such as through general academic instruction, significant independent study, or extracurricular work.

-CLEP Test Course Equivalencies at HTC
+CLEP Test and AP Placement Exams Course Equivalencies at HTC

 Credit for Life/Work Experience